AlexGenuin0/Gameflix/README.md

 # Gameflix
 A Netflix page made as if it were designed for games instead of series and movies called "Gameflix".
-Made for practice purposes.
+Created for practice purposes.